timmutton/redex-plugin/README.md

 apply plugin: 'com.android.application'
 apply plugin: 'redex'

-// Optional: configure redex command line arguments redex {
+// Optional: configure redex arguments
-    // These are example arguments, fill them with your specific arguments configFile = 'redex.config'
+// These are example arguments, fill them with your specific arguments redex {
+    // see github.com/facebook/redex/blob/stable/config/default.config
+    configFile = 'redex.config'

+    // 'latest' downloads the most recent release of redex (recommended)
+    // `null` does not download redex at all.
+Assumes `redex` is in PATH
+    // Any other version string will download that specific version of redex
+    // from github.com/facebook/redex/releases/tag/<version>
+    version = 'latest'

     // `passes` is shorthand for a pass list instead of a config file
     // passes = ['ReBindRefsPass', ..., 'ShortenSrcStringsPass']

     proguardConfigFiles = ['common_proguard.pro', 'my_app_proguard.pro']
     proguardMapFile = 'proguard_map.txt'
     keepFile = 'keep.txt'

     jarFiles = ['lib1.jar', 'lib2.jar']
     otherArgs = '' // any other command line options to `redex`

     // see `redex --help` for details on these arguments }